svoisen/sean.voisen.org/_posts/2011-10-04-up-and-running-with-sifteo-sdk.markdown

 </pre>

-On Windows, use a similar command from the Mono command prompt, replacing &ldquo;/&rdquo; with &ldquo;\\&rdquo;, etc.
+On Windows, use a similar command from the Mono command prompt, replacing &ldquo;/&rdquo; with &ldquo;\\&rdquo;, etc. Some users on Windows have reported having to use the `-t` flag to specify the location of the project template, as in: `-t [SDK_HOME]/tools/project_gen/template`.

 Opening Your Project
 --------------------